 You dream of retirement, the day you can stop working and start pursuing your passions.
 But preparing for that day seems to take second place to more immediate matters.
-You’ve considered starting an IRA to help you prepare for retirement, but the fees or some other factor have kept you from pursuing it.
+You’ve considered starting an IRA with a top investment sites to help you prepare for retirement, but the fees or some other factor have kept you from pursuing it.
 For you, the myRA is the way to go.

 The myRA is a retirement account operated by the U.S. government specifically for middle- and lower-income families whose employers do not provide retirement plans.
 The government administers and manages the accounts, and the proceeds from the account are invested in government savings bonds.
 This ensures that you never lose what you pay into the account; the balance of your account can only go up.
 This option is available to everyone who uses direct deposit for their paychecks.

 When you invest in a myRA, you invest after taxes.
 This means that, after you pay all withholding taxes on your paycheck, you can invest any percentage of the remaining income in your myRA account.
 The benefit of this is that, when you withdraw your myRA after you retire, all of the proceeds are exempt from being taxed.

 Your initial investment can be as low as $25, and you can make periodic investments for as little as $5 every time you get paid.
 You can contribute up to $5,500 per year.

 You can withdraw your funds at any time, however, if you are under 59 1/2 years old, you may be assessed a penalty and have to pay taxes on the interest generated by your investment.
 Once you have held your myRA for 30 years, or once the balance gets to $30,000, you will have to transfer the funds into a private sector Roth IRA.
 Here is a good list of the best online IRAs.